snowball-tools/registry-sdk/README.md

 - Copy [.env.example](./.env.example) file and create a `.env` file.

-- Clone the [chiba-clonk repo](https://github.com/vulcanize/chiba-clonk) and change to repo directory.
+- Clone the [laconicd repo](https://github.com/cerc-io/laconicd) and change to repo directory.

 - Run the chain using `./init.sh`.